ujwalakavya/marketing-pipeline/README.md

 # Marketing Analytics Pipeline

-An end-to-end data engineering portfolio project that ingests automotive marketing data, transforms it into a cloud data warehouse, automatically orchestrates it, and delivers business insights via a dashboard.
+An end-to-end data engineering project that ingests automotive marketing data, transforms it into a cloud data warehouse, automatically orchestrates it, and delivers business insights via a dashboard.

 ---